 At Wellington Management, we believe in actively investing in the communities in which we live and work.

-We seek to actively support the communities in which we live and work.
+We seek to actively support and positively impact the communities in which our employees live and work.
 The following are just some of the ways we engage:

 The mission of the US Foundation is to support best-in-class programs and organizations in our communities that improve education and educational opportunities for underserved youth.

 Featured video: Listen to some inspiring individuals who have been supported by organizations funded by our foundation.